 - Well-being of the individuals in an organisation.

-Includes how well individuals interact with each other within the org.
+Note that it also includes how well individuals interact with each other within the org.

 - Examples:

 - mental and physical well-being

-- education

 - self-respect

-- skills
+- education/skills

-- mobility
+- career development

 - •

 Social

 - concerned with societal communities (groups of people, organisations) and the factors that erode trust in society.

 - Examples:

 - Social equity

 - Justice

 - Employment

 - Democracy

 - •

 - Also includes compliance with policies and regulations